Para-swimming classificationApril 25, 2016

 While the IPC runs competitions for swimmers with physical, visual and intellectual impairments, it does not currently cater for deaf swimmers.

-However, the ASA works with the Great Britain Deaf Swimming Club to support the inclusion of deaf-classified swimmers in domestic and international competitions.
+However, Swim England work with the Great Britain Deaf Swimming Club to support the inclusion of deaf-classified swimmers in domestic and international competitions.

-The primary classification for deaf swimmers – defined as having at least 55dB impairment in your better ear – is S15 while the Great Britain Deaf Swimming Club and the ASA also use S65 class to represent swimmers who are registered to compete in domestic, but not international, competitions as deaf-classified athletes.
+The primary classification for deaf swimmers – defined as having at least 55dB impairment in your better ear – is S15 while the Great Britain Deaf Swimming Club and Swim England also use S65 class to represent swimmers who are registered to compete in domestic, but not international, competitions as deaf-classified athletes.